electroneum/electroneum-ledger-app/doc/user/bolos-app-electroneum.rst

 Electroneum
 -----------

-The electroneum application is intended to be used with electroneum-wallet-cli 3.2.0.0+ on v8 network.
+The electroneum application is intended to be used with electroneum-wallet-cli 3.2.0.0+ on v8 network[3].

 Future compatibility will be outlined in the Ledger repo's README.